TolikPylypchuk/SharpHook/README.md

 If this class is used as an `IEventSimulator` in the tested code, then the `SimulatedEvents` property can be checked to see which events were simulated using the test instance.

-If an `IReactiveGlobalHook` is needed for testing, then `ReactiveGlobalHookAdapter` can be used to adapt an instance of `TestGlobalHook`.
+If an `IReactiveGlobalHook` is needed for testing, then `ReactiveGlobalHookAdapter` or `ReactiveUIGlobalHookAdapter` can be used to adapt an instance of `TestGlobalHook`.
 If an `IR3GlobalHook` is needed for testing, then `R3GlobalHookAdapter` can be used to adapt an instance of `TestGlobalHook`.

 If the low-level functionality of SharpHook should be mocked, or mocking should be pushed as far away as possible, then `SharpHook.Testing.TestProvider` can be used.
-It implements every interface in the `SharpHook.Providers` namespace and as such it can be used instead of a normal low-level functionality provider.
+It implements every interface in the `SharpHook.Providers` namespace, so it can be used instead of normal low-level functionality providers.

 Like `TestGlobalHook`, this class can post events using the `PostEvent` method and dispatch them if `Run` was called.
 It also contains the `PostedEvents` property.